qmcgrath/Kravitz-Lab-Cage-Scale/README.md

  Assemebly, hardware and software overviews, quick start instructions, and code documentation are available in the wiki.
 The Jupyter notebooks used for data anlysis are provided.

+A graphical overview of embedded logic is shown below.

 ## Results
 Three scales (labeled A, B, C) were constructed and included in testing procedures.
 Individually house mice were monitored continuously for an average of 5 days.
 Manual weights were recorded at 33 instances.